DDtMM/angular-signal-generators/README.md

 ## Issues or Ideas?
-Please add an issue if you have a problem.
+I'm just adding signals as I run into real life problems.
+Please add an issue if you have an idea or run into a technical difficulty.